luised94/lab_utils/STICKY_NOTES.md

 Then I wanted to add certain lines after a particular line and at the end of the file.
 Combined for loop with globbing and a multi-line sed command.

+## 20240826
+Have a decent set of features that I can use to compare to my data.
+Also have a good amount of reference to use for further comparisons and factor analysis.
+Need to update the genome track plotting script and create all of the downstream analysis.
+Still need to do quality control.
+Must work faster.